humdrum-tools/humdrum/README.md

 ```bash
     echo 'export PATH="/usr/local/humdrum/bin:$PATH"' >> ~/.profile
 ```
-To have the computer read the ~/.profile file after then changes type:
+To have the computer read the ~/.profile file after the line has been added type:
 ```bash
    source ~/.profile
 ```